wso2/docs-ob-toolkit-cds/en/docs/learn/arrangement-management-api.md

 ### Revoke a sharing arrangement

 This endpoint is to revoke a sharing arrangement (consent) between the Data Holder and the Data Recipient.
-This endpoint must be implemented by both Data Holders and Data Recipients and notifies each other when a CDR Arrangement ID is revoked.
+This endpoint must be implemented by both Data Holders and Data Recipients and notify each other when a CDR Arrangement ID is revoked.